thomsmed/ios-examples/BackgroundCleanup/README.md

 Several system conditions, and other factors, effects when and if your scheduled background tasks are run:

-- App frequently used have a higher chance of having their background tasks run.
+- Apps frequently used have a higher chance of having their background tasks run.
-- Background tasks not relying on network, or that is not too power consuming, have a higher chance to be run.
+- Background tasks not relying on network, or tasks that is not too power consuming, have a higher chance to be run.
 - The system have a higher chance of running background tasks when the device is plugged in to a power source.
 - Apps visible in the App Switcher (and not forcefully killed by the user) have a higher chance of having their background tasks run.
 - App that have their Background App Refresh setting (in the Settings app) turned off, will not have their background tasks run.
 The setting is on by default.